RetroPie/RetroPie-Docs/docs/Setting-up-a-PS3-controller.md

 if you have any issues with the controller you can debug it with `sudo jstest /dev/input/js0`

-this Guide, we have thanks to Donnerstag over at http://booting-rpi.blogspot.ro/ as well as: http://blog.onsw.net/yuta/  (credit must go where its due :3)
+this Guide, we have thanks to Donnerstag over at http://booting-rpi.blogspot.ro/ as well as: http://blog.onsw.net/yuta/  (credit must go where it's due :3)